-Permittees shall develop a discharge management plan if their discharge(s) are determined to be contaminated under Section 4.
+Permittees shall develop a discharge management plan for their discharge(s) to the waters of the state.
 The permittee shall operate consistent with a department approved discharge management plan.
 A copy of the discharge management plan shall be retained by the permittee and this plan shall be made available upon department inspection or submitted to the department upon request.